lambda7xx/cmcs624-fall20/assignment2.md

 ### 1. Carpe datum (2 points)

-Run `make test` and report the performance numbers given by `txn_processor_test`.

 {% hint style="info" %}
-When you finish the code part, we will run your code on our test server, and commit the results back to you.
+When you finish the coding part of this assignment, we will run your code on our test server, and commit the results back to you.
+Copy and paste these results to the top of your `analysis.txt` file.
 {% endhint %}

 ### 2. Simulations are doomed to succeed.
 (4 points)